2x74/opsec-os/README.md

 ## License

-This project uses the MIT license.
+This project uses the GPL license.
 For more info, please go to https://github.com/2x74/opsec-os?tab=GPL-3.0-1-ov-file

 #